Season 3 / Episode 23

 Amidst all the chaos, Robert Morris was holed up in his room, more worried than anyone.

 The Morris worm was so destructive that it even surprised Robert Morris himself.
-All because of a single error of judgement programmed into its code.
+All because of a single error of judgment programmed into its code.
 The “bug” wasn’t just one part of the code–it was inherent to the very nature of the worm itself.

 While often confused for one another, it’s important to understand the distinction between a computer virus and a computer worm.
 Both viruses and worms are malware that replicates itself by infecting multiple, often large numbers of computers.
 However, a worm is perhaps the even more precarious of the two.
 Where viruses require an active agent in order to spread – users sending emails, or, back in the day, swapping floppy disks–worms do not.
 Worms, instead, have the power to propagate on their own, through networks.
 The Morris worm, often considered the first mass-scale worm ever created, sort of wrote the rulebook on this one.
 Robert Morris directly injected his malware to the internet from MIT–in order to disguise that he was actually from Cornell–and from there it was hands-off.